Altair-Bueno/poc-dynamic-loading-plugin-rust/README.md

 ### Executing the example

 1. Compile all the plugins and the application.
-Because the application does not depend on any plugins, this step must be done before running the aplication.
+Because the application does not depend on any plugins, they are not automatically built.
+This step must be done before running the aplication for the POC to be usefull.

 ```sh
 cargo build --release